 Obviously blockchain technology can create non-fungible assets, which would be owned by a consumer and can be traded as well.
 The authenticity of these items would be guaranteed by blockchain tech, for example smart contracts as ERC-271 non-fungible token standard, or the references from ERC-1155.
 Exchanging virtual items already is a major industry, and putting this on the blockchain would annihilate fraud.
 Think about skins for Counter-Strike, League of Legends or a very rare sword in World of Warcraft.

 But implementing blockchain technology into video games goes further than just ownership alone.
 Creating a ledger on blockchain technology that would allow backwards compatibility on newer platforms, for both the core game as acquired DLC and credits, could benefit developers and gamers alike.
 This would keep popular content alive, despite a generation of gamers shifting to a new platform.

 Backwards compatibility, ownership and even cross-platform content can be easily enabled by blockchain technology.
-Gamers would an universal gaming profile that would dictate ownership across all platforms.
-This would allow you to see which Playstation trophies you’ve won, while playing on an Xbox platform.
+Gamers would have an universal gaming profile that would dictate ownership across all platforms.
+This would allow you to see which Playstation 4 trophies you’ve won, while playing on a future Xbox platform.